permitio/opal/docs/HOWTO/run_opal_with_kafka.md

   Value:
   {"notifier_id": "9a9a97df1da64486a1a56a070f1c3db3", "topics": ["policy_data"], "data": {"id": null, "entries": [{"url": "https://api.country.is/23.54.6.78", "config": {}, "topics": ["policy_data"], "dst_path": "/users/bob/location", "save_method": "PUT"}], "reason": "", "callback": {"callbacks": []}}}
   ```

+The example docker compose also runs Kafka UI on http://localhost:8080 and you can see the message sent on the kafka topic `EventNotifier`.

 ## Triggering events directly from Kafka